LxLeChat/FlowChartCore/README.md

 # FlowChartCore
  FlowChart c# version

- This is an attemp to write my first c# library ...
+ This is an attempt to write my first c# library ...
+Jump from PS to C# ...

- This will be used mainly for PowerShell Core. (trying to make it compatible with 5.1 but no succes at the moment) The main goal is to generate a dot graph, then it will be consumed by GraphViz, or any tool accepting dot language.
+ This will be used mainly for PowerShell Core. (trying to make it compatible with 5.1 but no succes at the moment)

+ The main goal is to generate a dot graph, then it will be consumed by GraphViz, or any tool accepting dot language.
  The result of the dot being consumed, will be a PowerShell Script FlowChart.